Database, Tables, Views, and Indexes

 EXPORT TABLE shows the CREATE TABLE statement for an existing table in the current database.

-To export a table, you must possess the SELECT TABLE privilege for the table.
+To export a table, you must have the SELECT TABLE privilege for the table.

 Parameter | Type | Description |